ajcanterbury/CLH/README.md

 ## Getting Started

-You can immediately use the app at [coderslittlehelper.com](http://www.coderslittlehelper.com) or you can grab the code and add your own web components.
+You can immediately use the app at [coderslittlehelper.com](https://www.coderslittlehelper.com) or you can grab the code and add your own web components.
+Each component is a little different since each is an example of how one may use some of the new Web technologies (e.g. shadow dom, service workers).
+A more detailed write up is in the works.

 ### Prerequisites